-While the rest of the country closes under threat of coronavirus, the doors at Covenant House remain open for young people in need of shelter and safety.
+While the rest of the country closed under threat of coronavirus, the doors at Covenant House remained open for young people in need of shelter and safety.

 Now, more than ever, housing is healthcare.
 Each night, more than 2,000 young people with nowhere else to go will find safety under a Covenant House roof.
 We cannot send these youth home, because Covenant House is their home.

 How does COVID-19 crisis affect youth facing homelessness?